Andelad/project-content-vault/docs/core/App Logic.md

 - Record hours after the fact
 - No forecasting or planning ahead

 *The problem:* Driving by looking in the rearview mirror.
 Hard to answer forward-looking questions like "Can I take on a new client?" or "Can I take that holiday next month?"
-Past data doesn't by itself map the future.
+Past data doesn't automatically map the future.

 ---